rustfoundation/foundation.rust-lang.org/news/zama-and-the-future-of-privacy-applications-using-rust.md

 ---
-title: Zama and the Future of Privacy Applications Using Rust
+title: 'Guest Blog: Zama and the Future of Privacy Applications Using Rust'
 byline: Rand Hindi, CEO and Co-Founder of Zama
 description: "A Rust Foundation Guest Blog contributed by Silver Member, Zama.\_"
 date: 2024-02-19T12:00:00Z